exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 In our case, `verify` for the timestamping transaction checks the transaction signature, while `execute` performs the following operations:

-1. Gets the current time value provided by the time oracle.
-If the system cannot get the time value, it will output a corresponding error.
+1. Gets the current time value provided by the Time Oracle.
+If the system cannot get the time value, it will output the corresponding error.
 2. Takes the content of the transaction and calculates its hash.
 3. Checks whether a timestamp with the same hash already exists in the blockchain.
-If a timestamp with such a hash is found, the system will output a corresponding error.
+If a timestamp with such a hash is found, the system will output the corresponding error.
 4. Creates a new entry in the database `Fork`, which includes the content of the transaction, its hash and the current time value.